rmuema/GenAI-with-custom-data/README.md

-## GenAI-with-custom-data
+## GenAI-with-private-data
-Repository for source code for implementing Gen AI to work with custom data
+Repository for source code for implementing Gen AI to work with private data

 Full write up can be found at the following blog posts: